More sustainable care. More meaningful connection.

 FAQs

 • Each member of the Playhouse Collective is a seasoned psychotherapist with years of experience.
 Most of us are licensed by the Board of Behavioral Sciences in California or the California Board of Psychology and members who are still earning their license have a supervisor who is licensed by one of these entitites.
 We hold ourselves to a high level of integrity in our practices and we have bi-weekly meetings where we support one another in case consultation.
-In this profession, like many professions, there is no benefit to having a boss.
-As seasoned professionals who are responsible for our own businesses, there is no need for micro-management or to give large percentages of our income to someone else.
-That means 100% of your session fees go toward supporting your therapist and their small business.
+As seasoned professionals with a wealth of experience, we know how to run our own practices successfully.
+When each therapist manages their own resources but shares collectively when it makes sense to, we have the freedom to run more efficiently and cost-effectively.

 Capitalistic corporations are all too common in the mental health field and we question if the group practice or clinic model makes sense anymore in our current economic and social reality.